rockwotj/rosefire/README.md

 This is a simple nodejs app, managed by [Forever](https://github.com/foreverjs/forever) that is reverse proxied by nginx.
 This app also uses [Let's Encrypt](https://letsencrypt.org/) to acquire SSL certificates.

+You also need a `secrets.json` file, which can be copied from the sample given in the repo.
+That file can either live in the project directory or in a location specified by the `SECRETS_FILE` environment variable.

 This node app uses some es6 features that need to be enabled on boot.
 As of node 5.4 you need to run the server via: `node --harmony_destructuring server.js`

 To manage the production app, just checkout `~/README` and it should explain everything.
 The server should automatically be started on reboot.